bugrazen/bugrazen/README.md

 ### 🧭 Background

 9 years in IT infrastructure.
-Started in **Geospatial Information Systems (GIS)** — 7 years working with spatial data, mapping platforms, and large-scale geographic datasets — then transitioned into systems administration and platform engineering, where the discipline of handling structured, high-volume data carried over naturally.
+Started in **geospatial systems (GIS)** — 7 years working with spatial data, mapping platforms, and large-scale geographic datasets — then transitioned into systems administration and platform engineering, where the discipline of handling structured, high-volume data carried over naturally.

 The GIS years taught me how to think about data at scale before I ever touched a Prometheus query.
 Now I apply that to infrastructure.